mattddean/portalsend-app/README.md

 ### Blocking Launch

-- Bug: cannot send a file immediately on signing up because the session does not contain the keys.
-Maybe just run a getMyKeys for now.
-  Unsure why invalidating getSession does not work.
-Probably something to do with rsc and react-query.
-Debug with react-query dev tools.
 - Invite Functionality (send email to destination user when user clicks "Invite")
 - Impose a 7-day file limit and also tell users about it
   - In email